jonathanw82/myfavoritetune/README.md

 # Code Institute
+Forking the repository
+If you would like to take a copy of this repository in its current state this can be done by forking, follow stepa as abouve to open github etc, log in to git hub follow the instuctions abouve to the intended repository instead of cloning the repository simply click the fork button top right hand side of the page this will copy the repository to uor own gitHub account from there you can follow the deployment detals as as stated avouve.

 Image acrousel
 I wanted to incorporate an image carousel, as at this stage in my coding career i have not learnt enough to create one myself i felt the